 The Board is confident that the plan is efficient.
-The Board has challenged to ensure that resources are being deployed on the right activities, at suitable quantities and at the optimum time.
-Steps were taken to ensure that our plan was based upon efficient costs.
+The Board has provided the challenge to ensure that resources are being deployed on the right activities, at suitable quantities and at the optimum time.
+We sought specialist independent scrutiny to assure the efficiency of our costs.